-Every U.S. state, District of Columbia, Puerto Rico, the U.S. Virgin Islands – and Quebec, British Columbia and Alberta in Canada have programs that actively attempt to find owners of lost and forgotten assets.
+Every U.S. state, District of Columbia, Puerto Rico, the U.S. Virgin Islands – and Quebec, British Columbia, and Alberta in Canada have programs that actively attempt to find owners of lost and forgotten assets.
 These are great resources to help you find unclaimed money.

-Private detectives are often retained to conduct research into financial matters and to track down money that may belong to individuals.
-Private eyes should be familiar with the services provided by state organizations such as the Department of Revenue, State Treasury, State Controller, Comptroller and other financial administrators.
-Sometimes, the programs are administered by the Attorney General’s office or by the State Tax Commission.
+Private detectives are often retained to research financial matters and track down money that may belong to individuals.
+Private eyes should be familiar with the services provided by state organizations such as the Department of Revenue, State Treasury, State Controller, Comptroller, and other financial administrators.
+Sometimes, the programs are administered by the Attorney General’s office or the State Tax Commission.